gsoft-inc/wl-squide/docs/upgrading/migrate-to-rsbuild.md

 ```
 +++

-!!!info
+!!!warning
 If your host application project uses SWC for tests, you may want to keep the `@swc/core` and `@workleap/swc-configs` packages.
-!!!

-!!!warning
-While you can use any package manager to develop an application with Squide, it is highly recommended that you use [PNPM](https://pnpm.io/) as the guides has been developed and tested with PNPM.
 !!!

 ### Update files